QTIM-Lab/DeepNeuro/deepneuro/pipelines/Segment_GBM/README.md

 # Segment_GBM

 This command-line module creates segmentations of "whole tumor" (edema + contrast-enhancing + necrosis) and contrasting-enhancing tumor given pre-contrast T1, post-contrast T1, and FLAIR input volumes.
-These segmentations are created by deep neural networks trained on hundreds of public and private datasets of pre-operative high- and low-grade GBMs.
+These segmentations are created by deep neural networks trained on hundreds of public and private datasets of post-operative GBMs.
 The following pre-processing steps are included in module: N4Bias Correction (3DSlicer), Image Registration (3DSlicer), Skull-Stripping (DeepNeuro), and Zero-Mean normalization.
 This module can take in as input NIfTI files (.nii.gz) and DICOM directories (/\*.dcm).
 This module was developed at the Quantitative Tumor Imaging Lab at the Martinos Center (MGH, MIT/Harvard HST).

 ## Table of Contents
 - [Local Command-Line Usage](#command-line-usage)